dbos-inc/dbos-docs/docs/why-dbos.md

 If your program is ever interrupted or crashed, all your workflows automatically resume from the last completed step.

-Under the hood, DBOS works by storing your program's execution state (which workflows are currently executing and which steps they've completed) in a Postgres database.
+Under the hood, DBOS works by storing your program's execution state (e.g., which workflows are currently executing and which steps they've completed) in a Postgres database.
 So all DBOS needs to work is a Postgres database to connect to&mdash;there's no need for a separate "workflow server."

 DBOS provides many powerful features you can use to build reliable programs, including: